web analytics

 Medical Trainees are at Greatest Risk

-Medical training programs should provide positive training environments that empower trainees to report systemic problems or mistreatment without fear of retribution, enhance professional development, and increase morale—something lectures and ethics seminars alone cannot do.
+Medical training programs should provide positive training environments that empower clinicians to report systemic problems or mistreatment without fear of retribution, enhance professional development, and increase morale—something lectures and ethics seminars alone cannot do.

 Besides benefiting the practitioners themselves, emerging research shows that the well-being of medical trainees is a vital part of high-quality health care.
-Many hospitals have begun to realize there is a need to find practical, cost-effective ways to help their practicing health care professionals cope with the challenges of modern medical practice so they can provide the best possible care to patients.
+Many hospitals have begun to realize there is a need to find practical, cost-effective ways to help their practicing healthcare professionals cope with the challenges of modern medical practice so they can provide the best possible care to patients.

-Organizations that invest in the well-being of health care professionals are likely to have medical clinicians who function more effectively and provide better patient care.
-Ultimately, these investments will benefit physicians, patients, and health care organizations.
+Organizations that invest in the well-being of healthcare professionals are likely to have medical clinicians who function more effectively and provide better patient care.
+Ultimately, these investments will benefit physicians, patients, and healthcare organizations.

-Health care professionals’ well-being impacts not only the quality of care provided, but also recruitment and retention.
+Healthcare professionals’ well-being impacts not only the quality of care provided, but also recruitment and retention.
 Medical clinicians who are more satisfied with their jobs are more productive, suggesting that small investments can translate into net gains in productivity and clinical outcomes.

 Recent efforts to improve health care have focused primarily on decreasing costs and improving access.
-However, the well-being of health care professionals is essential to improving health care.
-When practitioners are stressed, the performance of the health care system suffers.
+However, the well-being of healthcare professionals is essential to improving health care.
+When practitioners are stressed, the performance of the healthcare system suffers.

 A National Push to Improve Training Environments